andy-j-block/COVID_Web_Scraper/README.md

 One snag discovered during robustness testing was that sometimes the browser would timeout after requesting data from the API and the data would not be successfully downloaded.
 Thus, I implemented my own timer to restart the process if the browser timeout issue occurred.

 Since these files contain daily data, the last part of this function will scan the contents of the root directory for an existing daily file and move it to the CTP_data sub-folder if it exists.
-It's only at this point that the just-downloaded daily file is renamed to include the current day's dateparts and moved to the root directory.
+It's only at this point that the just-downloaded daily file is renamed to include the `current_day` and `current_month` (from *get_todays_date* function) and moved to the root directory.

 </p>
 </details>